 - Sugar Alcohols And Polyols – These are hydrogenated carbs that are used as sweeteners and give about 0.2-0.4 Calories/g instead of 4 Kcal/g from completely absorbed carbs.
 According to the FDA regulations, the food companies must calculate the calories obtained from the sugar alcohols and polyols as 2.4 Kcal/g (3).

-- Dietary Fiber – Dietary fiber is a complex carb that helps increase satiety and adds bulk to the stool (click here to know about high-fiber foods for weight loss).
+- Dietary Fiber – Dietary fiber is a complex carb that helps increase satiety and adds bulk to the stool (click here to know about high-fiber foods to aid weight loss).
 Fruits and veggies are rich in pectins and hemicellulose that get fermented in the large intestine and produce fatty acids.
 The fatty acids are then converted to energy.
-Cereals mostly contain cellulose, which is partially or not fermented.
+Cereals mostly contain cellulose, which may or may not be partially fermented.
 The energy obtained from the dietary fiber is about 1.5-2.5 Kcal/g.

 - Glycerine – Glycerine or glycerol is about 75% as sweet as sucrose.
 It is recognized as a Safe Food Additive by FDA, and the energy it contributes is 4.32 Kcal/g.
 It is mainly used in frozen desserts, nutrition bars, and ice creams.
 According to FDA regulations, synthetic glycerine must be included in the carbs calculation.
 But many food companies do not consider glycerine as carbs and omit its inclusion.